 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I encourage you to contact me in which ever way you feel most comfortable, whether that be by phone or email.
-First contact is a way of introducing ourselves and it's an opportunity for me to answer any questions you may have.
+I encourage you to contact me in whichever way you feel most comfortable, whether that be by phone, text or email.
+The first contact is a way of introducing ourselves and it's an opportunity for me to answer any questions you may have.
 This gives you a feel of how I am and how we may work together if that's what you choose.
 I offer this without charge or obligation and may I add I really appreciate this is not an easy thing to do but is a positive step towards finding your therapist.